MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ## <a name="size_type"></a> `size_type`

-A type that counts the number of elements in a deque.
+A type that counts the number of elements in a `deque`.

 ```cpp
 typedef typename Allocator::size_type size_type;